Ezequiel Duran Player Props: Rangers vs. White Sox

 White Sox Pitching Rankings

-- The 9.6 strikeouts per nine innings put together by the White Sox pitching staff ranks first in MLB.
+- The 9.6 strikeouts per nine innings put together by the White Sox pitching staff leads the league.

-- The White Sox have a 4.52 team ERA that ranks 22nd across all MLB pitching staffs.
+- The White Sox's 4.52 team ERA ranks 23rd among all league pitching staffs.

-- White Sox pitchers combine to give up the fifth-most home runs in baseball (99 total, 1.4 per game).
+- White Sox pitchers combine to surrender the fifth-most home runs in baseball (100 total, 1.4 per game).

-- Banks will take the mound to start for the White Sox, his first this season.
+- Cease makes the start for the White Sox, his 16th of the season.
+He is 3-3 with a 4.31 ERA and 91 strikeouts in 79 1/3 innings pitched.

-- The 31-year-old left-hander pitched in relief in his last outing this season, one of six appearances so far.

-- In six appearances this season, he has a 3.86 ERA and 7.7 strikeouts per nine innings, while opponents are hitting .220 against him.
+- The righty's last appearance came on Friday against the Los Angeles Dodgers, when he went 5 1/3 innings, surrendering two earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.